 With this project we are aiming at creating a lot of knowledge on how to promote six specific educational policy subjects, but also how these subjects can contribute to promote social inclusion in education.
 We are working both locally at school level and at the national level as ESFTUG with this project can collect valuable knowledge which the organization can transform into strategies on how to adapt national curriculum.
 Therefore, this project both has a short-term focus and a potential long-term focus.

-,,
+Partners acting as a catalyst

+For ESFTUG it is important to build strong relations to international partners as this not only inspires and help them, but also helps to protect them against political suppression in difficult times.
+They speak with a stronger voice in Georgia, when they have international partners as GL.
+Outside the project ESFTUG will still be able to contact GL and get relevant information and advise on upcoming educational reform challenges.
+In addition, the project means that ESFTUC helps Georgian schools and teachers to establish cooperation with schools and colleagues in Denmark.

 During the first phase of the project, GL and ESFTUG created the platform of partnership, not just on the organizational level but also at school level: Danish Teachers who conducted the first four trainings have started to collaborate with the ESFTUG teachers on different issues including one of the Seminar participants from Georgia created the program to visit Denmark and create platform of collaboration between their schools from Georgia and Denmark in to coming year.
-The first two Georgian teachers visit schools in Denmark in the first week of September 2018- both activities are outside the original project, which shows the derivative effect of the partnership.
+The first two Georgian teachers visited schools in Denmark in the first week of September 2018, and in March 2019 three Danish teachers and their 56 students visit 4 schools in Georgia - both activities are outside the original project, which shows the derivative effect of the partnership.
+GL forms a catalyst effect by creating project where Danish school can establish new partnerships with teachers and schools in the project countries.
+This way Danish schools can engage their students and teach more competent on the global dimension in education and developing issues.

-’’
+In Georgia the headmasters’ participation in the policy theme seminars will help to create closer relation between the union and the headmasters.
+If they can agree on educational policy issues the chance to to have successful influence increase a lot.
+ESFTUG will also invite representatives from the educational resource centers to the regional dissemination activities.
+The centers are regional decision makers and one of their function is to promote teachers’ participation in developing school educational policy – so a good relation is essential to optimize union influence on the process.

 The target groups